kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 <br />
 <br />

 When you start, nobody tells you the internet is a sad place.
 It will break your heart if you don’t break it yourself first.
-To do that, it lets you fall in love with it; pulls you close and tells you what you want to hear; let’s you believe that it was always about you.
+To do that, it lets you fall in love with it; pulls you close and tells you what you want to hear.
+Let’s you believe that it was always about you.

 <br />
 <br />